-If you receive a report from an industry analyst, you might want to mention it in a Facebook ad campaign.
+So if you’re mentioned in a report from an industry analyst, you might want to point it out in a Facebook ad campaign.

-Otherwise, you could simply share industry stats to educate your target audience and position your brand as an industry expert, just like Office for Business has done with their Facebook ad.
+You can also share industry stats to educate your target audience and position your brand as an industry expert, just like Office for Business did with their Facebook ad.

-In fact, there are many Facebook campaign formats and ad types that are a great match for B2B advertising.
+In fact, many Facebook campaign formats and ad types are a great match for B2B advertising.

-We did our research and found some super smart examples of B2B Facebook advertising done right.
+We did some research and found some super smart examples of B2B Facebook advertising done right.

 Here’s what we found.

 As we already explained before, it doesn’t always make sense to jump right at a sales pitch during your first encounter with a potential customer.